-- ID required – Please bring a driver’s licence or passport, and a recent council tax or utility bill showing your name and address and be prepared to show them to staff.
+- ID required – Visitors will have to show both a passport or other photo ID and a recent council tax or utility bill to be allowed in.
+A photocard driving licence with address on is acceptable on its own.
 If you do not live in Newcastle then you will be turned away.

 - Cars only - the permit scheme for larger vehicles, including cars with trailers, is suspended.
 Larger vehicles will not be allowed until further notice.
 We will notify you when permits are back in operation.

 - Maximum queue length – The queue will be capped at 45 minutes at Walbottle and Brunswick, and 30 minutes at Byker.
 If the queue to enter is already that long visitors may be asked to leave and return at another time.